jpfairbanks/SemanticModels.jl/doc/src/usecases.md

 Then when running the model in a new context, you could compare the instrumentation values to these invariants to validate if the model is working as intended in this new context.

+One of the main benefits of mechanistic modeling over statistical modeling is the generalization of mechanistic models to novel scenarios.
+It is difficult to determine when a model is being applied in a novel scenario where we can trust the output and a novel scenario that is beyond the bounds of the model's capability.
+By analyzing the values of the internal variables in the algorithms, we can determine whether a component of the model is operating outside of the region of inputs where it can be trusted.

+An example of this validation could be constructed by taking a model that uses a polynomial approximation to compute a function $f(x)$.
+If this polynomial approximation has small error on a region of the input space, $R$ then whenever
+$x$ is in $R$, we can trust the model.
+But if we every run the model and evaluate the approximation on an $x$ outside of this region, we do not know if the approximation is close, and cannot trust the model.
+Program analysis can help scientists to identify reasons to be sceptical of model validity.